 Depth and cutting guide included with kit.
 Universal fit means blades from other manufacturers usually can be used with this multi-tool.
 Easy blade switching.
-Corded unit provides reliable power during use.
+The corded unit provides reliable power during use.
+The tool itself is very durable allowing for almost daily use for hobbyists.

 Quick-release level requires no hassle or tools to switch between items.
 Corded design offers optimum energy while still remaining easy to maneuver.
 Users can switch between the 6 variable speeds offered by this pick.
 Arrives with a storage bag, sanding base, adapter kit, and more.